HardCoreCodin/SlimEngineCpp/README.md

 Usage:
 -
 The single header file variant includes everything.<br>
-Otherwise, specific headers can be included from the directory of headers.<br>
+Alternatively, specific headers can be included from the directory of headers.<br>
 <br>
 All features are opt-in, only the entry point needs to be defined.<br>
 It just needs to return a pointer to an instance of a SlimEngine derived class:<br><br>
 <img src="src/examples/0_barebone.png"><br><br>
-On it's own that would just yield a valid application with a well-behaved blank window.<br>
+On its own that yield a valid application with a well-behaved blank window.<br>
 <br>
 SlimEngine++ comes with pre-configured CMake targets for all examples.<br>
 For manual builds on Windows, the typical system libraries need to be linked<br>